Internet businesses sound like the perfect job: be your own boss, set your own hours, and work from the comfort of home.

 Check out the company not only where the company is located, but also where you live.
 Do a few internet searches by entering the company’s name and words like “complaint” or “scam.”
 But be wary, the absence of complaints does not necessarily mean the company is legitimate.
 Unscrupulous companies may settle complaints, change their names, or move to avoid detection.

 If you are considering a business opportunity, remember:

 No one makes a lot of money without putting in long hours and hard work.

 Never pay anyone a fee in exchange for the promise of a job.

 Research can eliminate buyer’s remorse.
 Do not buy until you have done your homework.

 What you need to know

-Under federal law, business opportunity sellers must give you specific information to help you make an informed decision about the offer.
+Under the Federal Trade Commission's Business Opportunity Rule (16 CFR Part 437), business opportunity sellers must give you specific information to help you make an informed decision about the offer.
 You are entitled to written disclosures from sellers of business opportunities at least 7 days before any money is paid or documents signed.
 Ask for a disclosure document.
 The disclosures must include the following information to help you check out the opportunity:

 Identifying Information – the company name, business address, phone number; the salesperson’s name; and date you received the document.

 Legal Actions.
 Disclosure of any legal actions – civil or criminal – involving the company and/or key personnel.